Varshi45/NEO4J-Sample/README.md

 Once the application is running, you can access it in your web browser by navigating to `http://localhost:3000`.

-- `/register`: Register a new user by providing a username and password.
+- `/register`: Register a new user by providing a username, email, and password.
 - `/login`: Login with an existing username and password.

+## Folder Structure

+- `public`: Contains static files (e.g., CSS, client-side JavaScript).
+- `app.js`: Main application file where routes, middleware, and server setup are defined.
+- `package.json`: Contains metadata and dependencies information.

 ## Dependencies